 Low testosterone affects both men and women, though symptoms manifest differently.
 In men, signs include reduced muscle mass, increased body fat, decreased energy, and diminished sexual function.
 For women, low testosterone may cause fatigue, reduced sex drive, and mood changes.

-Top 7 Natural Methods To Boost Testosterone
+Top 5 Natural Methods To Boost Testosterone

-Whether you’re looking to address symptoms of low testosterone or simply optimize your hormonal health, these science-backed approaches can help increase your testosterone levels naturally.
+Whether you’re looking to address symptoms of low testosterone or optimize your hormonal health, these science-backed approaches can help increase your testosterone levels naturally.

 1. Optimize Your Diet For Hormonal Health